microsoft/dev-proxy/specs/request-handler-plugins.md

 The Hander plug-in system will leverage reflection to load the custom logic at runtime via the supplied configuration.
 The plug-in system will leverage `AssemblyLoadContext` from `System.Runtime.Loader` to allow for isolated loading of plug-ins and their dependencies.
 The approach will be based upon https://learn.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support

+Should a the proxy be unable to load a handler based upon the supplied configuration the proxy will exit with an error informing the user that the handler plug-in was not able to be found.